Field-mediated locomotor dynamics on highly deformable surfaces: Development of a theory for reciprocal field mediated interaction dynamics

+To complete the field mediated interaction picture, since a moving vehicle presents to another vehicle a time dependent deformation field, we require an equation to describe how a vehicle (the ``matter'') deforms the membrane curvature.

-To characterize the evolution of the membrane, we use the wave equation, the simplest equation for a membrane assuming linear elasticity:
+To characterize how the membrane responds to local perturbations, we use the wave equation, the simplest equation for a membrane assuming linear elasticity:

-where $v_m$ is the speed of propagation of disturbances in the membrane and $P = P_0\, (1+\tilde{P})$ with $P_0(>0)$ the force load from the membrane and $\tilde{P}$ the additional load from the vehicles, the area density of the vehicles (see M\&M) normalized by the area density of the membrane.
-Since $P_0$ is the stationary force load when the membrane is only deformed by its weight, the time dependence in the source in Eq.~(\ref{eq:wave}) arises from $\tilde{P}$ due to the vehicles.
+where $v_m$ is the speed of propagation of disturbances in the membrane and $P = P_0\, (1+\tilde{P})$ with $P_0(>0)$ the force load from the membrane and $\tilde{P}$ the additional load from the vehicles, which is the area density of the vehicles normalized by the area density of the membrane.
+Since $P_0$ is the stationary force load when the membrane is only deformed by its weight, the time dependence in the source in Eq.~(\ref{eq:wave}) arises from $\tilde{P}$ due to the moving vehicles.
+Experiments examining the membrane elasticity have found that the shape of a free stationary membrane where $\tilde{P}=0$ and $\ddot{Z}=0$ follows the Poisson equation reasonably well (S8 in SI).

 The speed of propagation for the membrane in our experiment is $v_m \approx 400$ cm/s, which is significantly larger than the typical speed of our vehicles ($v \approx 20$ cm/s).
-Therefore, we neglect time derivatives in Eq.~(\ref{eq:wave}) to satisfy condition (\ref{eq:condition}) and solve instead the Poisson equation $\Delta Z = P/v_m^2$.
-In the experiments to examine the membrane elasticity, the membrane is found to follow the Poisson equation reasonably well (see S5 of \cite{supp}).
-Therefore, the evolution of the system proceeds as follows (Fig.~\ref{fig:merge}c): given the location of the vehicles, one first constructs the source $P$ and solves $\Delta Z = P/v_m^2$ to obtain the membrane profile function $Z$ (Fig.~\ref{fig:merge}c).
-On the circular domain, the analytical solution to $Z$ shows that $z_i$, the vertical position of the $i$th vehicle with mass $m_i$ is
+Therefore, we neglect time derivatives in Eq.~(\ref{eq:wave}) and solve instead the Poisson equation $\Delta Z = P/v_m^2$.

+Therefore, the evolution of the system proceeds as follows (Fig.~\ref{fig:coupling}a): given the location of the vehicles, one first constructs the source $P$ and solves $\Delta Z = P/v_m^2$ to obtain the membrane profile function $Z$ (Fig.~\ref{fig:merge}c).
+After $Z$ is obtained, naively one would use $Z(\mathbf{r})$ as the height of the vehicle $z(\mathbf{r})$.
+However, for a vehicle with a finite size, the actual physical contacts between the wheels and the membrane occur near the circumference of the disk.
+Thus, the vehicle height $z(\mathbf{r})$ can be approximated by the average membrane height $Z(\mathbf{r})$ around the disk circumference ($z(\mathbf{r})\approx\langle Z(\mathbf{r}')\rangle_{|\mathbf{r}'-\mathbf{r}|=R_v}$, see Fig.~\ref{fig:membrane}c and S9 in SI).
+On our circular membrane, the analytical solution to $Z$ evaluated in $z$ yields the vertical position $z_i$ for vehicle $i$ with mass $m_i$ as: